MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementclientunlinkappleasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, iOS, and macOS.
 See also ClientLinkAppleAsync, ClientLoginWithAppleAsync.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_ACCOUNT_NOT_LINKED, E_PF_APPLE_NOT_ENABLED_FOR_TITLE or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements